Zeros of high derivatives of the Riemann Zeta function: Proof of Theorem thmone

-Also, a corollary of \ourref{Lemma}{intbd} and \ourref{Lemma}{3} is a proof of the result of \cite{vk:1}.
-We include it here because it exemplifies several of the important ideas and illustrates some of the key workings of our general method, being the special case of $M=2$ (representing the dominance of the term $Q_2^k(\sigma)$).
+since $Q_{M+1}^{k}(\sigma) \leq Q_{M}^{k}(\sigma)$.
+The series with the remainder $R_{M+1}^k(q_M k+\mb)$ will converge because $q_M > 1 / \log (M+1)$ by \ourref{Lemma}{lemqlog}, if $\mb$ is suitably chosen.
+Verma and Kaur's bound (see \ourref{Table}{tablebound}) follows directly from \ourref{Lemma}{intbd} and \ourref{Lemma}{3}.
+We include a proof of their result because it exemplifies several of the important ideas and illustrates key workings of our general method, being the special case of $M=2$ (representing the dominance of the term $Q_2^k(\sigma)$).

-\begin{theorem}[\cite{vk:1}] For all $\sigma \geq q_2 k+2$ we have $\zeta^k(s)\ne 0$. \begin{proof} First write
+\begin{theorem}[{\cite[Theorem (A)]{vk:1}}] For all $\sigma \geq q_2 k+2$ we have $\zetak(s)\ne 0$. \begin{proof} First write

-By \ourref{Lemma}{3} we have $R_4^{k}(\sigma)\le R_4^{k}(q_2 k+2)<0.68$, for $k\ge 3$.
+By \ourref{Lemma}{3} we have $R_4^{k}(\sigma)\le R_4^{k}(q_2 k+2)<1.57$, for $k\ge 3$.
 Furthermore,

 The quotient $\frac{Q_3^k}{Q_2^k}(\sigma)$ is decreasing in $\sigma$, and hence $\frac{Q_3^k}{Q_2^k}(\sigma)\le \frac{Q_3^k}{Q_2^k}(q_2 k+2)=\frac{4}{9}$.
 So we obtain

 which establishes the result. \end{proof} \end{theorem}